PyJobShop/PyJobShop/docs/source/dev/contributing.rst

       uv run pytest --solvers ortools

-   See the :doc:```installation instructions<../setup/installation>` page for more information on installing CP Optimizer.
+   See the :doc:`installation instructions<../setup/installation>` page for more details about installing CP Optimizer.

 .. note::